sharife/goldenthread-v2/site/content/tickets/_index.md

       - title: We're All Here
         pre: Tuesday, August 17, at 7pm PDT
         text: >-
-          When Maro Thompson, a widowed music teacher resolved to admitting her rapidly deteriorating mother, Zada, into a nursing home hires an impassioned artist to help clean out her childhood home, family mysteries unravel as Maro discovers her connection to Armenia’s
+          When Maro Thompson, a widowed music teacher resolved to admit her rapidly deteriorating mother, Zada, into a nursing home hires an impassioned artist to help clean out her childhood home, family mysteries unravel as Maro discovers her connection to Armenia’s